jisc-services/Public-Documentation/PublicationsRouter/api/v4/IncomingNotification.md

 The Publications Router IncomingNotification is the structure used by a Publisher to send publication meta-data to Publications Router for routing to Repositories.

+Author and Contributor affiliations are discussed in a Note at the foot of this page.

 ## JSON Data Structure

 The JSON structure of the model is as follows: